 The shop is very popular during our Apple Festivals, with live demonstrations from very gifted blacksmiths.
 The building is named to honor William Ott, our chief blacksmith for many years.

-Currently closed for safety purposes.
 The original Burt Post Office building, it is a display that honors the history of the postal service, using displays and activities to share the love of sending a letter.

 One of the most popular exhibits on site.
 Enjoy first-hand experiences of the process of early printing, using ink, paper, printing blocks and colonial-styled printing presses.